 Radar-evading warplanes require careful design work, extensive testing and exotic materials for their construction, all features that can double or triple their cost compared to conventional, non-stealthy planes, say experts.
 They argue that stealth is overrated and it’s better to buy greater numbers of cheaper, non-stealthy planes.
 The high expense of developing, buying and maintaining stealth jets means they may be used sparingly.
 Many stealth aircraft still have questionable ability.
 Many long range AAMs are difficult to carry internally in most fighters.
 Canard controls and aircraft external hard-points are ‘stealth killers’.
 Also cost-to-benefit ratio of stealth is still in question.
 If a modern air force wants to attack an adversary with significant anti-aircraft defences, it needs an effective Suppression of Enemy Air Defenses (SEAD) to avoid unacceptable losses.
 A fast jet that is well armed and highly maneuverable, ‘electronic attack’ aircraft of the class of Boeing EA-18G Growler have ability to jam across the entire spectrum.
 SEAD maybe much cheaper than stealth.

-This article was published in SP’s Aviation, and has since been updated
+This article was first published in SP’s Aviation, and has since been updated considerably